 - Capacity – 3.5L

-This 8 in 1 models doesn’t just fry, but can bake, steam, grill and roast, meaning your life just got a whole lot easier.
+If you’re looking for the best cheap air fryer, this 8 in 1 model doesn’t just fry, but can bake, steam, grill and roast, meaning your life just got a whole lot easier.
 From fish to vegetables to apple pie, pretty much anything can be cooked in this fryer, and the 6.5L capacity is big enough to feed your whole family.

 The wide temperature range of between 80 and 200 °C, and 1500W of power means the cooking is efficient and the digital touch controls are simple to use, so you can enjoy more time relaxing.

 The cookbook that comes with it isn’t the best, but there are so many helpful tips and tricks on the internet that this isn’t a huge negative for me.
 The positives of this fryer (including its non-stick coating!) far outweigh this.
 If you’re looking for the best budget air fryer, it’s well worth a look.

 - Weight – 5.8kg

 - Dimensions – 36 x 36 x 41 cm